CSCfi/csc-user-guide/docs/apps/maestro.md

 your computer is in FUNET network, e.g. you're on the university or connected to it via VPN from home.

-**Standalone usage on Puhti**
+### Standalone usage on Puhti

+It is possible to run the heavy computations on Puhti.
+To do that you need to [get an account at CSC]() and apply for [access to Puhti]().
+Before you start the actual workflow below, you need to set up your Maestro environment on Puhti.

+These first four steps you only need to do once
+1. ssh to Puhti
+     * `ssh your-username@puhti.csc.fi`
+1. `module load maestro`
+     * Make sure you use the same version as on your local computer
+1. An error may appear on your screen.
+If it asks you to run a script to generate the hosts file.
+Run it (copy paste it to the command line)
+     * If you change Maestro version, you should do the same.
+     * Now you have your own `schrodinger.hosts` file in your `$HOME` directory
+1. Copy the HOST descriptions from the `schrodinger.hosts` file on Puhti to your local hosts file on your computer
+     * Copy everything starting with `name:    test` and paste it at the end of your local `schrodinger.hosts` file
+     * This step may need administrator privileges

-We recommend using Puhti as follows:
+For actual simulations we recommend using Puhti as follows:

 1. Set up your simulations on your local computer
 1. write the GUI generated input files on disk
 1. copy them to Puhti
-1. edit the submit script if needed
+1. edit the script (`your-jobname.sh`) if needed
 1. submit the job on the Puhti command line
 1. copy the results back for analysis

-The overall process is shown in the video below, and the additional detail and some diagnostics tips are explained in our [Maestro power usage tutorial](../support/tutorials/power-maestro.md) As the video shows, you'll first need to edit your local `schrodinger.hosts` file to include the same entries as in Puhti (the file is in your `$HOME`, which in turn is created with a script on your first usage of Maestro on Puhti).
+The overall process is shown in the video below, and additional details and some diagnostics tips are explained in our [Maestro power usage tutorial](../support/tutorials/power-maestro.md)

 Note, that Maestro jobs
 are not run via batch scripts like most other applications at CSC, but